50 Running Terms: Terminology All Runners Should Know

 #26: Strides

-Strides are bursts of fast running or sprinting, usually 50-100 meters in length, that might be performed before a race or workout to get your neuromuscular system firing and ready to run fast.
+Strides are bursts of fast running or sprinting, usually 50-100 meters long, that might be performed before a race or workout to get your neuromuscular system firing and ready to run fast.

 #27: Surge

-This refers to when a runner increases their speed or picks up their pace during a run or race for a short period of time.
+This refers to when a runner increases their speed or picks up their pace for a short period during a run or race.
+A “kick” would refer to a strong finish.

 #28: Taper

-A reduction in training volume (mileage) and intensity leading up to a race (usually the final week or so).
+A taper is a reduction in training volume (mileage) and intensity leading up to a race (usually the final week or so).

-The purpose of the taper is to allow your body to rest and recover a bit before the hard effort of a race, enabling you to feel fresh and have more energy, fewer physical aches, and less fatigue.
+The taper allows your body to rest and recover a bit before the hard effort of race day, enabling you to feel fresh and have more energy, fewer physical aches, and less fatigue.

 A person doing a knee hug.